Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 == Types of variables <sec:variables>

-Each variable (being environment, global, persistent or ephemeral) and constant has a type.
+Each variable (being environment, global, sequence, step, or instance) and constant has a type.

 === Existing types